 On my first trip to Playa Blanca with my cousin Anna, we wanted to see what Islas del Rosario were all about so we opted for an organized trip on a large boat.
-All in all, it cost COP$58,000 per person, including the boat trip, lunch at Playa Blanca, dock fees, and admission to the national park that encompasses Islas del Rosario.
+All in all, it cost COP$58,000 per person (as of October 2014), including the boat trip, lunch at Playa Blanca, dock fees, and admission to the national park that encompasses Islas del Rosario.

 We walked up to the docks at 8AM.
 On our way, we were spotted by two vultures, Angelo and Mauricio, both who had sold us tours the day before.
 They both got into a shouting match over who was going to sell us the boat tours.
 They kept dropping their prices.
 We told them neither one of them was going to sell us a tour and continued walking to book the boat tour ourselves at the docks.
 If you’re going to let anyone book your tour for you at the docks, you can trust the people in the green shirts – they actually work there.

 Our boat was the Alcatraz II, one of the most popular boats for this tour.
 On board, they were selling fresh mango and drinks.
 There was loud music playing making it a festive atmosphere.
 We were able to sit on the top deck and get some sun, or on the bottom in the shade.
 It wasn’t very comfortable anywhere we sat.